scikit-hep/awkward/docs-sphinx/user-guide/how-to-use-header-only-layoutbuilder.md

 names_nbytes
 ```

-Allocate the buffers map using the user-given pointers and same names/sizes as above, and fill the data in the pointers by calling `to_buffers()` method.
+Next, allocate the memory for these buffers using the user-given pointers and the same names/sizes as above.
+Then, let the LayoutBuilder fill these buffers with `to_buffers()` method.

 ```{code-cell}
 std::map<std::string, void*> buffers = {};